top of page

 NO

 Nuclear power is not inherently unsafe.
 Accidents are rare and getting rarer as engineers and operators learn lessons from accident causes.
 Moreover, if the industry moves to smaller reactors, any accidents that do happen will have smaller impact.
-In his book Atomic Accidents, James Mahaffey, a nuclear engineer, argues that “[a]ccidents happen when operators do not follow the correct procedures, or because ambitious plant designers overlook glaring weaknesses--not because nuclear power is inherently unsafe.
-In this book, the disaster at Japan's Fukushima Daiichi power plant--triggered by the 2011 earthquake and tsunami--is afforded fewer than 30 pages.
+James Mahaffey, a nuclear engineer, argues that “[a]ccidents happen when operators do not follow the correct procedures, or because ambitious plant designers overlook glaring weaknesses--not because nuclear power is inherently unsafe.”
+In his book, Atomic Accidents, Mahaffey devotes fewer than 30 pages to the disaster at Japan's Fukushima Daiichi power plant--triggered by the 2011 earthquake and tsunami.
 As with his other accounts, Mahaffey quickly identifies the accident’s turning points.
 In the case of the plant’s Unit 1 reactor, which suffered a complete meltdown, he singles out an operator who closed two crucial coolant valves, effectively overriding an automated safety system.
 Mahaffey argues for a return to smaller reactors, reasoning that accidents are inevitable, so they had best be small.
 He extols the virtues of safer designs such as the thorium molten-salt reactor.
-If these changes are made and lessons are learned, he concludes, accidents like Fukushima should be behind us.”
+If these changes are made and lessons are learned, he concludes, accidents like Fukushima should be behind us.

 Fukushima and Chernobyl “are the only major accidents to have occurred in over 18,500 cumulative reactor-years of commercial nuclear power operation in 36 countries.”
 The evidence over six decades shows that nuclear power is a safe means of generating electricity.
 The risk of accidents in nuclear power plants is low and declining.
 The consequences of an accident or terrorist attack are minimal compared with other commonly accepted risks.
 Radiological effects on people of any radioactive releases can be avoided.